hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 Layers are the different counts matrices that you can access within each assay (prior to Seurat version 5, this feature was known as "slots").

-Following the standard seurat workflow should give you the following matrices:
+Following the standard Seurat workflow, you would have the following matrices:

 - counts (raw counts matrix)
 - data (normalized count matrix (generated after `SCTransform()` or `NormalizeData()`)